aio-libs/aiocache/docs/usage.rst

 Configuring project default settings
 ------------------------------------

+  DISCLAIMER: The following utilities are using a globals-like anti pattern.
+If your project has an approach for dependency injection or using singletons use them please.

 Sometimes you just want to use the same settings all over your project.
 To do so, some helpers are provided like ``set_defaults``, ``set_default_serializer``, ``set_default_plugins``:

 .. automodule:: aiocache.settings